MGehad/Space_Hunters/README.md

-# Space Hunters – NASA Space Biology Knowledge Engine (Monorepo)
+# Space Hunters – NASA Space Biology Knowledge Engine

 Space Hunters is a two‑app project created for NASA Space Apps Challenge 2025.
 The repository contains a production‑ready Flutter mobile app and a companion website.
 The mobile app is the primary deliverable and includes full AI summaries, AI chat, charts, and favorites.
 The website is a lightweight showcase with mostly static data and a public demo.